Senate approves bill to avoid shutdown, sending it to Trump | Politics

 Senate approves bill to avoid shutdown, sending it to Trump

-By a sweeping bipartisan vote Wednesday, the Senate sent President Trump a bill to fund the government through December 11, averting the possibility of a government shutdown when the new fiscal year starts Thursday.
-Trump is expected to sign the measure before Wednesday's midnight deadline.
+By a sweeping bipartisan vote Wednesday, the Senate sent President Donald Trump a bill to fund the government through December 11, averting the possibility of a government shutdown when the new fiscal year starts Thursday.
+Trump was expected to sign the measure before Wednesday's midnight deadline, although he was still flying back to Washington late after a campaign rally in Minnesota.
 The temporary extension will set the stage for a lame-duck session of Congress later this year, where the agenda will be largely determined by the outcome of the presidential election.

 ALSO READ